-This is an individual assignment.
-Please include your name, and the names of anybody you collaborated with in your collaboration statement.
+This is a pair assignment.
+Please include your and your partners name at the top, and the names of any other people you collaborated with in your collaboration statement.
+Grading Criteria

-Part 1 - Avoid Walls Grading Criteria:
+Avoid Walls Grading Criteria:

-File named correctly 5 pt

-Uses iteration correctly 10pt
+Uses iteration correctly 5pts

-Uses IR obstacle sensors to detect obstacles (Walls) 20pt

 Code to avoid walls!
-10pts
+5pts

-Moves at 1/3 speed or higher for 1 minute 10pts
+Moves at 1/3 speed or higher for 1 minute 5pts

-Celebration in the end 10pt
+Celebration in the end 5pts